DUNE/computing-training-basics-short/_episodes/11-expert-in-the-room-larsoft.md

 #### Runtime errors

-Segmentation faults:  These do not throw errors that *art* can catch -- they terminate the program immediately.
+Segmentation faults:  These do not throw errors that *art* can catch.
+They terminate the program immediately.
 Use the debugger to find out where they happened and why.

 Exceptions that are caught.
 The `ddt` debugger has in its menu a set of standard breakpoints.
 You can instruct the debugger to stop any time an exception is thrown.
 A common exception is a vector accessed past its size using `at()`, but often these are hard to track down because they could be anywhere.
 Start your program with the debugger, but it is often a good idea to turn off the break-on-exception feature until after the geometry has been read in.
 Some of the XML parsing code throws a lot of exceptions that are later caught as part of its normal mode of operation, and if you hit a breakpoint on each of these and push the "go" button with your mouse each time, you could be there all day.
 Wait until the initialization is over, press "pause" and then turn on the breakpoints by exception.